astropy/astropy/docs/timeseries/initializing.rst

     2016-03-22T12:30:39.000               3.0     6.0
     2016-03-22T12:30:44.000               2.0     3.0

-If you want to be able to miss out values when adding rows, you should make sure that masking is enabled - see :ref:`timeseries-masking` for more details.
+If you want to be able to skip some values when adding rows, you should make sure that masking is enabled - see :ref:`timeseries-masking` for more details.